erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 \end{align}

 With $b$ being the distance between the force $F_{2x}$ and the center of mass of the lower link.
-The moment of inertia for the upper link is written explicitly, as we are always using a point mass.
+The moment of inertia for the upper link is written explicitly as we are always using a point mass.
 The moment of inertia for the lower link depends on whether it is being modeled as a point or distributed mass.

 Defining the external force as acting in the reference frame of the lower link, the forces $F_{1x}$ and $F_{2x}$ are the components of the external force that act perpendicular to the respective links.